epy1234/GoogleLdapMFA/README.md

 #### LDAP MFA Demo code
 - Python Script that simulates a user login and performs authentication via Google Authentication MFA.
-- Once the authentication is complete, the script will connect to `ldap.forumsys.com` and pull data to the terminal.
+- Once the authentication is complete, the script will connect to `localhost` and pull data to the terminal.

 Property  | Value
 ----------|---------------
-server    | ldap.forumsys.com
+server    | localhost
-user      | read-only-admin
+user      | admin
-password  | password
+password  | admin_pass

 ### Python libraries used in this script: